Steam Deck Repair by Post UK 2026: How celltech Mail-In Service Works

 How celltech's Steam Deck mail-in works

 - 1. Book online.
-Choose your fault at /repair/gaming/handheld — screen, stick drift, battery, USB-C, fan, trigger, trackpad or SSD.
-You get a booking reference to include with the device.
+Pick the fault — panel, stick drift, battery, USB-C, fan, trigger, trackpad or SSD swap — at /repair/gaming/handheld, and note the booking reference it gives you for the box.

-- 4. Diagnose and repair.
-We diagnose free on standard repairs, confirm the exact price from our published list, fit the OEM-grade part, and function-test before reassembly.
+- 4. We bench it.
+Free diagnosis on standard repairs, the price confirmed from our published list, the OEM-grade part fitted, and a full function test before it goes back together.

 What repairs celltech covers by post